I have a thing for it.

 Menus from weddings, birthdays, baptisms, anniversaries...

-Today we went to a dealer's home that I have known for years.
-He is retiring.
-Last weekend I bought a book from him that was dated 1739 from King Louis the 13th.
+A few years ago I saw an antique dealer that I have known for years.
+He was retiring.
+Last weekend I bought a book from him that was dated 1739 regarding the marriage of King Louis's daughter.
 It was one of the best things I have ever found.
 He invited me to come to his home as he knows I love old paper.
-I asked if I could bring the French Muse...

 Photo via Lorna.